megha1125/Mini-Projects/README.md

 # Mini-Projects
-This repository consists of all my mini project that i have built during diploma.
+This repository consists of all my mini project that i have built during diploma in CSE.